LindaSt/BT-graph-creation/README.md

        - `lymphocytes`: only the lymphocytes are fully connected
        - `tumorbuds`: only the tumorbuds are fully connected
        - `--output-folder`: path to where output folder should be created
+     - `--node-feature-csvs`: optional.
+Path to folder with csv files that contain additional node features.
+       The first column needs to have the node index number.
+The headers will be used as the feature name.
+       If there is a column named "filename", it will be dropped.
+     - `--spacing-json`: optional.
+Path to json file that contains the spacing for each whole slide image.
+     It is needed to compute the distance between elements. (default is 0.242797397769517, which corresponds to level 0 for the slide scanner used in this project)
    - **Output**:
      - Folder with one gxl file per hotspot, which contains the graph (same structure as the gxl files from the IAM Graph Databse).
 The x,y coordinates and edge distance labels are in mikro-meter.